 Most of us don’t go into sports academy ownership with dreams of making millions – our main goal is to help kids.
 However, most sports academies are still set up as for-profits for legal business and tax purposes.

 That’s because choosing between operating as a nonprofit or for-profit is actually more of an accounting question than a question of your mission.
-It doesn’t affect much about how you operate on a daily basis, but it will affect how you collect money and pay taxes.
+It doesn’t affect much about how you operate on a daily basis.
+However, it will affect how you collect money and pay taxes.

 DNA Sports Center is a for-profit LLC, but we were also once home to a select baseball organization that I set up as a nonprofit.
 Having run both types of organizations, I can get you started with a few basics if you’re considering filing for nonprofit status.